457 to PR Australia. How To Convert your 457 to Australian Permanent Residency in 2018

 It happens, that people on 457 visa lose their jobs for different reasons.
 This is a serious concern especially when the economy slacks off.
 However, if you would already be a permanent residency visa holder, you would not have to rely so much on keeping your job with your present employer.
 Therefore as sooner you’d apply for PR as better.
 For some, it might be a surprise that you don’t have to wait for 2 years to apply for ENS/RSMS visa.
 Your employer may sponsor you earlier.
 It’s a bit harder as your skills will have to be assessed by an independent body and English requirement is higher than with a 457 to PR transition stream, but – you don’t have to wait for 2 years.

-ENS and RSMS visa process is quite similar to 457 – there is monination and visa application required.
+ENS and RSMS visa process is quite similar to 457 – there is a nomination and a visa application.

 Please note – RSMS is only applicable for employers coming from Regional Australia (Regional Australia is described in the migration regulations – there is a list of postcodes of the areas which are eligible for this visa).